Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Introduction

-In this paper, we propose to delve in the atmosphere of $\beta$~Pic~b using the full compilation of available data and adding the first VLTI/GRAVITY observations at R$_{\lambda}\sim$~4~000 of the planet (and the first ever obtained on an exoplanet with the instrument at such spectral resolution).
-The multi-modality of the data in hand also motivated us to upgrade our forward modeling code \texttt{\textit{ForMoSA}}\footnote{\url{https://formosa.readthedocs.io/en/latest/}} (Forward Modeling tool for Spectral Analysis).
+In this paper, we propose to delve in the atmosphere of $\beta$~Pic~b using the full compilation of available data and adding the first VLTI/GRAVITY observations at R$_{\lambda}\sim$~4,000 of the planet (and the first ever obtained on an exoplanet with the instrument at such spectral resolution).
+The multimodality of the data in hand also motivated us to upgrade our Forward Modeling tool for Spectral Analysis (\texttt{\textit{ForMoSA}}\footnote{\url{https://formosa.readthedocs.io/en/latest/}}) code.
 Our different datasets are presented in Sect.~\ref{sec1}.
-We present the multi-modal version of our Bayesian inference tool \texttt{\textit{ForMoSA}} in Sect.~\ref{sec2}.
-We analyse with our unified framework each individual epoch of GRAVITY spectra to account for the orbital motion of the planet in Sect.~\ref{sec3} while performing an inversion of the whole set of existing data in Sect.~\ref{sec4} and \ref{sec5}.
-We discuss our findings and conclusions in Sect.~\ref{sec6} and \ref{sec7}.
-Additional material is provided in Appendices (Sect. \ref{sec8}).
+We present the multimodal version of our Bayesian inference tool \texttt{\textit{ForMoSA}} in Sect.~\ref{sec2}.
+We present the unified framework we used to analyse each individual epoch of GRAVITY spectra to account for the orbital motion of the planet in Sect.~\ref{sec3}.
+We describe our inversion of the whole set of existing data in Sects.~\ref{sec4} and \ref{sec5}.
+We discuss our findings and conclusions in Sects.~\ref{sec6} and \ref{sec7}.
+Additional material is provided in the appendices.